Alex7k/jellyfin-with-torrenting-setup/README.md

 ## Introduction

-With this setup, you'll have a personal streaming service where you can request movies/shows with a click of a button and it will automatically torrent them so that you can watch them in a Netflix-like web UI.
+With this setup, you'll have a personal streaming service where you can request movies/shows with a click of a button and have them automatically torrented so that you can watch them in a Netflix-like web UI.
-This setup is intended to be used with a network share for file storage.
-You could skip some steps if you just want to store files locally.
+If you wish to use this setup with a network share, use branch "network-share-attached-setup"

 ## Services